CoreumFoundation/coreum-docs/src/guides/cored.md

-# Guide
+# Running A Node
+ig
 This guide contains a basic overview of the steps required to running a Coreum node locally.
 In order to do this, we will be making use of the `cored` CLI.

 ## Pre-Requisites

 This guide assumes that you are using a UNIX compliant operating system.

 Besides the Operating System constraints, the only pre-requisite for working with the `cored` CLI is to have [golang](https://go.dev) installed on your machine.
 The `go` binary must also be included in your `$PATH`.